gog99/ThePageCommissionCalc/README.md

 # ThePageCommissionCalc

-A simple comission calculator for contractors on thepage.co.uk
+A simple comission calculator for contractors on the-page.co.uk

 Allows you to work out the amount to charge for a given 'take-home', or the commission that will be owed charging a certain amount.